By Paul Chan, Falcons Correspondent, Mon, Aug 25th 4:29pm EDT

 By Justin Dade, Falcons Correspondent, Wed, Jul 30th 2:47pm EDT

 Jackson injured his hamstring in practice on Tuesday, and will miss training camp and likely the entire preseason.
 Jackson is currently on track to play week one.
-(Source: Rotoworld)
+(Source: Jay Adams on Twitter

-Fantasy Impact: The same hamstring caused Jackson to miss four games last season, so not only is Jackson advancing in age, he is also now dealing with a bum hamstring.
+Fantasy Impact: Though it's not the same hamstring that caused Jackson to miss four games last season, he is again dealing with a bum hamstring.
 If you draft Jackson, Devonta Freeman needs to be a top priority as a handcuff.

 RotoBaller | Jul 24th

 As Fantasy Football Draft Season heats up and enters full stride, RotoBaller will be bringing all sorts of high quality sleepers to target in your drafts.
 These are a couple of high-profile 2013 free agent signings who turned out to be disappointments last year but could be big time fantasy football sleepers in 2014. […]